 Table 1 summarizes the progressive changes in hematological, biochemical and electrolyte parameters over three sessions of intermittent hemodialysis (IHD) in a canine patient, with session durations increasing from 120 to 210 minutes.
 A consistent and marked reduction in azotemia markers was observed, with BUN decreasing from 93 mg/dL to 27 mg/dL and serum creatinine from 9.7 mg/dL to 2.1 mg/dL across sessions, indicating effective clearance of nitrogenous waste.
 Serum phosphorus levels also declined significantly, suggesting improved control of hyperphosphatemia.
 Electrolyte profiles showed stabilization, particularly with notable improvement in serum K, reducing the risk of hyperkalemia.
 Mild fluctuations were observed in hematological values, with Hb and PCV showing an initial decline followed by improvement, while TLC and platelet counts remained relatively stable.
 Liver enzymes (ALT and GGT) remained within normal ranges throughout the sessions.
 Serum calcium showed a gradual decline, warranting monitoring in extended dialysis protocols.
 Glucose levels remained stable, and serum proteins showed no significant change, suggesting preserved nutritional and oncotic status.
 Collectively, these findings highlight the clinical efficacy of IHD in correcting metabolic derangements and improving renal function in a controlled and progressive manner.

 The venous blood gas and metabolic profile of the patient revealed significant abnormalities prior to hemodialysis, most notably a marked metabolic acidosis (Table 2).
 This was evident from the consistently low bicarbonate levels and highly negative base excess values, particularly before the second session of dialysis.
-The blood pH dropped below the normal range, indicating acidemia, which was corrected to a large extent following dialysis, especially during the second session where it even approached alkalosis.
+The blood pH dropped below the normal range, indicating acidemia, which was corrected to a large extent following dialysis, especially during the second session, where it even approached alkalosis.
 Carbon dioxide levels remained on the lower side throughout, suggesting a degree of respiratory compensation.
 Although bicarbonate and base excess improved after dialysis, oxygen saturation remained below the normal reference range, pointing towards persistent hypoxemia.
 The anion gap and potassium-corrected anion gap fluctuated but stayed within acceptable limits, indicating a mixed acid-base disorder.
 Overall, intermittent hemodialysis brought about a substantial correction in metabolic derangements, though some respiratory and oxygenation parameters remained suboptimal.

-After two session of hemodialysis animal show some signs of recovery with start oral intake for 2 days but before third session of hemodialysis shows clinical signs of complete anuria with fluid overload sign and hypotension was there.
+After two sessions of hemodialysis animal showed some signs of recovery with start oral intake for 2 days but before third session of hemodialysis shows clinical signs of complete anuria with fluid overload sign and hypotension was there.
 Third session of hemodialysis done with ultrafiltration and extra fluid overload was corrected.
 Unfortunately, after 2 days of last session animal was collapsed.

 DISCUSSION